Ease of Manufacturing

 3) Production planning: CAD can be combined with production planning software of the CAM system to plan the manufacture of the object in shortest possible time and by making the best use of the existing machines.

 4) Shorter manufacturing lead times: With CAD various lead times required for manufacturing are reduced.
 Making the schedules and forecast becomes much easier and accurate by using integration of CAD and CAM.

 5) Fast and accurate drawings: Waiting for the assembly and parts drawings of the objects is one of most common reasons for the lost of time between designing and manufacturing.
 With fast designing and drawing process using CAD systems, this time can be reduced substantially.
 Further, the errors in designing and drawing are very few so the production engineer does not have to frequently complain about the mistakes in drawings, dimensions, and various fits.

 Book: CAD/CAM: Computer Aided Design and Manufacturing by Mikell P. Groover and Emory W. Zimmers

-Benefits of Computer Aided Design.
+This post is part of the series: Benefits of Computer Aided Design.
 Benefits of CAD Software.

 - Benefits of Using Computer Aided Design (CAD) Software - Increase in Productivity